help with FlipBook

 We feel that $4.99 is a low enough price for all the power that FlipBook HD provides that we don't need to provide an ad-supported version.

 What do I do if the app gets into a "funky" state?

 Some UI element is lingering, weird stuff's happening, etc.?
 Sorry to hear that happened!
 Close, kill, and relaunch FlipBook HD by tapping your iPad's Home button once, then double-tap the Home button to reveal the app tray.
 Press and hold on the FlipBook HD icon in the app tray, and when it starts shaking, tap the close button on the icon.
 Tap the Home button to stop the icons from shaking, and re-launch FlipBook HD.
-We'd really appreciate it if you let us know what you were doing when the funkiness happened, too, via our contact form.

 How do I report a bug?